Skip to content

 • How much time and effort are you prepared to invest in the hiring process?

 Hiring in-house invariably takes more time and requires more effort upfront, not to mention the costs of hiring combined with the costs of bringing on an employee.
-SHRM reports that the total cost to hire a new employee can be three to four times the position’s salary.
+In fact, SHRM reports that the total cost to hire a new employee can be three to four times the position’s salary.

-Outsourcing can be a quicker, more cost-effective alternative (especially if you don’t need someone full time), but you’ll still need to do your own due diligence and research on the individual or company you’re sourcing from.
+Outsourcing can be a quicker, more cost-effective alternative (especially if you don’t need someone full-time), but you’ll still need to do your own due diligence and research on the individual or company you’re sourcing from.
 Not to mention the compliance risks.

 Luckily, there’s a third option that gives you the best of both worlds — premium subscription staffing.
 This new hiring model gives you access to personally matched, highly experienced fractional executive assistants without any hiring headaches or compliance issues.
 Best of all, you can be up and running in about a week.